Abies amabilis: Similar species

+Etymology

+The species name is Latin for 'lovely'.

 Distribution and ecology

 The species is native to the Pacific Northwest of North America, occurring in the Pacific Coast Ranges and the Cascade Range from the extreme southeast of Alaska, through western British Columbia, Washington and Oregon, to the extreme northwest of California.
 It grows from sea level to 1000 m in the north of the range, and to 610–2000 m in the south of the range.
+Populations on the east slope of the Cascades are confined to elevations above 1000 m in Washington and 1160 m in Oregon.

 It is always found in temperate rainforests with relatively high precipitation and cool, humid summers.
 Growing in dense stands, it prospers in shade and snow.
 Common associate trees are western hemlock in northern ranges, Douglas-fir in central areas, and California buckeye in the extreme southern area of its range.
 Western hemlock is equally shade tolerant, but Pacific silver fir saplings are more resilient of ground obstacles.
 Though its thin bark makes it susceptible to fire, the slow-growing saplings succeed less shade-tolerant species.
 It survives well at high elevation, but eventually succumbs to root or heart rot, in addition to diseases and insects such as Adelges piceae.

+On northeastern Vancouver Island, Pacific silver fir grows along with western hemlock in dense forests with sparse understory vegetation.
+Another type of forest dominated by western redcedar and western hemlock with more open canopies and an understories composed primarily of salal (Gaultheria shallon) also occurs in the area.
+The two forest types occur in areas with very similar environmental conditions and are separated by sharp boundaries, often less than 10 m wide.
+Western redcedar recruitment is nearly absent in the western hemlock–Pacific silver fir forest type, and there is no evidence of a transitional stage between the two types.
+It has been hypothesized that, once established, these forest types are self-sustaining and are unlikely to change unless a major disturbance occurs.